jylisadoney/intro-excel/8-advanced.md

 * Click `Clear All`
 * Click `OK`

-# PivotTables
-PivotTables offer you multiple ways to analyze and present your data and give you great control and flexibility.

 # More Help
 ## Conditional formatting
 Excel includes numerous ways to use `conditional formatting`.
 To learn more about them, navigate to the `Home` tab and the `Styles` section.